camunda/camunda-docs-static/get-started/content/dmn11/deploy.md

     name: "Evaluate, Deploy and Test"
     parent: "get-started-dmn"
     identifier: "get-started-dmn-deploy"
-    pre: "Use Java Code to evaluate the decision table, then, deploy the web application to Apache Tomcat and test it with Cockpit."
+    pre: "Use Java Code to evaluate the decision table, then deploy the web application to Apache Tomcat and test it with Cockpit."

 ---